manojo/manojo.github.com/_posts/2015-03-03-staged-foldleft-partition.md

 }
 {% endhighlight %}

-For mapping on the partitioned elements, we use the `fold` function on `Either`: it takes two functions, one to apply to `Left` elements, one to `Right` elements.
+For mapping on the partitioned elements, we use the `map` function on `Either`: it takes two functions, one to apply to `Left` elements, one to `Right` elements.
 If we do indeed need two lists at the end, we can fold the list into two separate lists.